gmagklaras/POFR/README.md

 POFR is an Open Source solution distributed under the terms of the GNU General Public License version 2.
 Please consult the [LICENSE file](/LICENSE) for more details.
 It is developed by Georgios Magklaras.

-The latest production release of POFR is v1.0.0, named "Nicole-Reine Lepaute".
+The latest production release of POFR is [v1.0.0, named "Nicole-Reine Lepaute"](https://github.com/gmagklaras/POFR/releases/tag/v1.0.0).
+Previous versions are available from the [POFR Release Archive](https://github.com/gmagklaras/POFR/releases).

 The name of every POFR release honors the contribution of women in Computer Science and Mathematics.